 The driver is provided with a four-way-adjustable seat and tilt-and-telescopic steering wheel, enabling him or her to establish their ideal position.
 The vehicle typically conveys three occupants.
 However, when a job requires a larger crew of people, the Double Cab variant is just the ticket, making room for three in the front and four in the back.
 The Chassis Cab’s floor is covered with an easy-to clean rubber surface and, for added convenience, electrically powered front windows are featured.
 Useful cubby spaces include overhead stowage and an under-seat compartment.

+The Transit Chassis Cab is available in both front wheel drive (FWD) and rear wheel drive (RWD).
 Each model is installed with a 2.0-litre diesel engine, attached to a six-speed manual gearbox.
-Three power outputs are available: 104bhp, 128bhp or 168bhp, producing a peak torque of 360Nm, 385Nm, and 405Nm respectively.
+Three power outputs are available: 105bhp, 130bhp or 170bhp, producing a peak torque of 360Nm, 385Nm, and 405Nm respectively.
 Whichever option is selected, it returns as much as 39.8mpg and CO2 emissions as low as 184g/km.
-Your Chassis Cab can be chosen with front-, rear- or all-wheel drive to optimise your driving experience.
 The Chassis Cab’s gross vehicle mass ranges from 3,100kg (Single Cab L1) to 4,700kg (Double Cab L3).

 Audio entertainment is provided by an included AM/FM radio which can be easily operated via steering wheel-mounted controls.
 Bluetooth, USB and iPod connectivity are featured too, enabling the charging and/or playing of compatible media devices.